GeoscienceAustralia/PyRate/docs/usage.rst

-Each `GAMMA` geocoded unwrapped interferogram requires three header files to extract metadata required for data formatting: a geocoded DEM header file (``demHeaderFile`` keyword in the configuration file) and the relevant master and slave epoch SLC header files (``*slc.par``) found in the ``hdrfilelist``.
+Each `GAMMA` geocoded unwrapped interferogram requires three header files to extract metadata required for data formatting: a geocoded DEM header file (``demHeaderFile`` keyword in the configuration file) and the relevant SLC image header files (``*slc.par``) found in the ``hdrfilelist``.
-SLC header files for a particular interferogram are found automatically by date-string pattern matching based on date epochs given in the filenames.
+The header files for the first and second SLC images used in the formation of a particular interferogram are found automatically by date-string pattern matching based on date epochs given in the filenames.
 A DEM with matching size and geometry to the interferograms can also be processed.
 The DEM absolute path and filename are set with the ``demfile`` parameter.